tarantool/ansible-cartridge/README.md

 ### Stateboard instance

-Stateboard is a tarantool state provider for stateful failover.
+Stateboard is a Tarantool state provider for stateful failover.
-It's delivered with an application RPM/DEB package - if application contains `stateboard.init.lua` file in it's root, the application package contains `/etc/systemd/system/<appname>-stateboard.service` unit faile.
+It is delivered within an application's RPM/DEB package, if the application contains the `stateboard.init.lua` file in its root.
+In this case, the application package contains the `/etc/systemd/system/<appname>-stateboard.service` unit file.

-It starts tarantool stateboard instance with an entry point `/usr/share/tarantool/<appname>/stateboard.init.lua`.
+It starts a Tarantool stateboard instance with an entry point `/usr/share/tarantool/<appname>/stateboard.init.lua`.
-This instance looks for it's configuration in `<appname>-stateboard` section across all files in `/etc/tarantool/conf.d` directory.
+This instance looks for its configuration in the `<appname>-stateboard` section across all files in the `/etc/tarantool/conf.d` directory.

-This instance can be started using this role.
+This instance can be started using the [Tarantool Cartridge Ansible role](https://github.com/tarantool/ansible-cartridge).
-To mark instance as a stateboard `stateboard` flag is used.
+To mark an instance as a stateboard, use the `stateboard` flag.

-Stateboard instance is started as `<app_name>-stateboard` systemd service.
+A stateboard instance is started as a systemd service named `<app_name>-stateboard`.

 Stateboard can be configured using the `config` variable.
 This variable describes stateboard parameters that would be passed to its configuration.

-**Note** that `cartridge_defaults` params don't affect stateboard instance.
+**Note:** `cartridge_defaults` params don't affect a stateboard instance.

 #### Required config parameters

 * `listen` - stateboard instance URI.
-  It must be specified in `<host>:<port>` format.
+  It must be specified in the `<host>:<port>` format.

 * `password` - stateboard instance password.